-But Little Richard undoubtedly took in all those influences, added his own spin, and turned everything up to a 10.
+But Little Richard undoubtedly took in all those influences, added his spin, and turned everything up to a 10.
 His performances eventually took him to Germany, where he connected with four lads from Liverpool, England.
 The Beatles opened for him for a time.
 They watched his pre-show ritual, which included using steam to prep his voice, and he taught them his free-wheeling vocal style.

-My takeaway is that all of life and art are lived somehow in community, and we’re all borrowing and trading and building on ideas from one another.
+My takeaway is that all life and art are lived somehow in a community, and we’re all borrowing and trading and building on ideas from one another.
 Each of us stands on the shoulders of those who came before.
 The difference for those who followed Little Richard is that they stand on the shoulders of a giant.

 Moxie is underappreciated.

-Moxie knows its own worth.
+Moxie knows its worth.

 Was Little Richard joking around, or was he serious?
 Perhaps both.
 There’s a tension in the scene, and it feels as if Little Richard could fly into a rage or burst into laughter at any moment.

 Little Richard might have been forced to watch others borrow from his songbook, his performance style, and his appearance to launch their careers to more significant accolades and success, but he wasn’t about to stay quiet about it.

 The world might not have grasped his worth, but he was always sure of it.